viliRocha/Game-Dino-Offline/README.md

 # Game-Dino-Offline

-A Google dinosaur game clone that I made using javascript, the p5play library and also electron.
+A Google dinosaur game clone that I made using javascript, the p5play library.

+# Warn!
+I'm trying to deploy this project to be acessible using github-pages, but this is not completly working so, the github-pages url won't work!

 ## Execute the project